wedi/limit-login-countries/README.md

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to settings and configure the plugin

+### System Requirements ###
+This plugin requires at least PHP 5.3.
+The minimum *tested* WordPress version is 3.5.0.
+Please report if it works in even older versions.

 ## Screenshots ##
 ![ScreenShot](https://raw.github.com/wedi/limit-login-countries/master/assets/screenshot-1.png)
 1. Whoo!
 The plugin's options page.